ddev/ddev/docs/content/users/providers/platform.md

 ### Designating a Primary Database

 If you have more than one database on your Platform.sh project, you must choose and designate the one you’d like to use as DDEV’s primary `'db'`.
 Every database will be pulled with the integration, but you’ll need to specify which one DDEV loads into its default `'db'` database.
+Each non-primary database will be imported using the same name as its remote.

 You can do this by setting `PLATFORM_PRIMARY_RELATIONSHIP`: